yubrajbhoi/termux-python/Doc/library/re.rst

    .. versionchanged:: 3.7
       Added support of splitting on a pattern that could match an empty string.

+   .. deprecated:: 3.13
+      Passing *maxsplit* and *flags* as positional arguments is deprecated.
+      In future Python versions they will be :ref:`keyword-only parameters <keyword-only_parameter>`.

 .. function:: findall(pattern, string, flags=0)